About optical Prime

 Vision impairment is one of the most prevalent disabling conditions among children.
 With 80% of learning being visual, early detection and treatment of vision impairments plays a significant role in the success of a child’s academic career.

 Nationally, 40% of children who fail a vision screening never see an eye doctor.
 The most common reasons reported by parents are unmanageable cost and lack of transportation.
 This is where half Helen comes in.
 By providing services to children directly at their schools, we eliminate the two most common barriers to eye care.

 In 2019, half Helen expanded to provide optometry services in the form of a “pop-up” clinic.
 The half Helen team works with schools to identify children that have failed their vision screening.
 These students are examined by a board licensed optometrist who provides a comprehensive eye exam and prescription for glasses, when necessary.
 Clinics are conducted at no cost to the school, students, or their families.
 At half Helen, we believe that everyone should have access to high-quality eye care.

-In May 2021, half Helen launched a mobile tiny house featuring two exam lanes to replace it’s “pop-up” clinics.
+In August of 2021, half Helen launched care on a mobile tiny house featuring two exam lanes to replace it’s “pop-up” clinics.
 This upgraded clinic program increases half Helen’s capacity to serve multiple children at once and expand care to additional schools.
 To learn more about optical Prime’s journey, check out our blog.

 State Mandated Screenings

 half Helen offers an affordable and comprehensive solution to state-mandated school screenings.
 Our screening teams are state-certified to conduct both vision and hearing screenings.
 And thanks to our proprietary swift Screen software, our teams are able to conduct screenings and compile comprehensive reports at the same time saving schools countless hours of work and freeing up health administrators to focus on delivering care to students.